tBaxter/questions-for-employers/README.md

 **How much vacation do people get?** If there's "unlimited" vacation, how much vacation do people normally take?

+**What holidays are observed?** Some companies do not observe federal and state holidays.
+For parents, this can be a real problem since schools usually do.
+If so, you may have to use a vacation day for your child's holiday.

 **Do people work on the weekend?**

 **Do people check in when they're on vacation?**